kumaranu/compare_geoms/docs/index.md

 # compare_geoms

 Welcome to the documentation for the `compare_geoms` code!
-Here you will find everything you need to get started with your own Python package.

-**Check out the corresponding ⭐[YouTube tutorial](https://www.youtube.com/watch?v=th2CqJ6oBuM)⭐ for a video overview!**
+This package provides a functionality to efficiently compare molecular geometries using their graph isomorphism checks.